BenchaminDimitriu/Ecom22_TeamProject/README.md

 2. access my current bid by a order tracking page that displays my current ongoing bids.

-3. access my seller statistic such as its number of sold item, number of item the seller have.
+3. access my seller statistic such as the number of sold item, number of item the seller have.

 4. access a cart that can add/delete/view details of items that can be bought now but not bidding items.